GoogleCloudPlatform/python-docs-samples/composer/blog/gcp-tech-blog/regulated-industries-pipelines/readme.md

     --source ./regulated-industries-pipelines/regulated_pipelines_blog_bqml_dag.py
 ```

-Currently the DAG is set to a weekly trigger, once uploaded you will need to go to the Airflow UI to trigger the DAG
+Currently the DAG is set to a weekly trigger, once uploaded you will need to go to the Airflow UI to trigger the DAG manually if you want it to run now

-Composer > Airflow webserver
+Navigate to **Composer** > **Airflow webserver**

 You will see the following DAG appear ```ulb_bqml_xgboost_fraud_dag```